 Legal aid eligibility threshold increases another six per cent

-This investment into the legal aid system is part of the provincial government's larger plan to ensure a fair and accessible justice system for all.
+Enhancing legal aid for low-income Ontarians is part of the government’s plan to ensure a fair and accessible justice system for all.

 - Read about the services provided by LAO and how to apply.